rust-lang/book/nostarch/chapter20.md

 or just plain “macros.”
 At their core, declarative macros allow you to write something similar to a Rust `match` expression.
-As discussed in Chapter 6, `match` expressions are control structures that take an expression, compare the resultant value of the expression to patterns, and then run the code associated with the matching pattern.
+As discussed in Chapter 6, `match` expressions are control structures that take an expression, compare the resulting value of the expression to patterns, and then run the code associated with the matching pattern.
 Macros also compare a value to patterns that are associated with particular code: in this situation, the value is the literal Rust source code passed to the macro; the patterns are compared with the